parvathysjsu/CMPE255Project/README.md

     <td><img src="graphs/wildfire_hist_acres.png"  width=300 height=300/></td>
   </tr>
  </table>
-7. Statistics observed from the dataset after preprocessing Dataframe shape:  (683, 8)
+7. Statistics observed from the dataset after preprocessing<br>
+<li> * Dataframe shape:  (683, 8) </li>
-Acres: Minimumvakue is 0.3 and the maximum value is 255899.
+<li> * Acres: Minimumvakue is 0.3 and the maximum value is 255899. </li>
-Cause: For 394 wildfires, cause is unknown.
+<li> * Cause: For 394 wildfires, cause is unknown.
 For 194 wildfires, the cause is lightning, which is also the known cause for the highext number of wildfires.
-The next highest cause known is human followed by arson.
+The next highest cause known is human followed by arson. </li>
-County: Chelan county has the maximum number of wildfires.
-It is followed by Okanogan county, Spokane county, and Klickitat county
+<li> * County: Chelan county has the maximum number of wildfires.
+It is followed by Okanogan county, Spokane county, and Klickitat county </li>
-Year: The number of wildfires has increased over the years.
-Year 2015 had the maximum wildfires.
+<li> * Year: The number of wildfires has increased over the years.
+Year 2015 had the maximum wildfires. </li>

 ### Temperature dataset